Sanyuktaspeaks1/KSA-Entertainment-Mysql/README.md

 SELECT * FROM cinemas WHERE rating = 5;
 ```

-3. Count the Number of Cinemas in Each Country
+3. Count the Number of Cinemas in Each City
 ```sql